lia-simeone/mini-projects/Blue_Apron/write_up.md

 Seasonality data jumped immediately to mind for predicting weekly order volumes.
 Holiday weekends may see less orders as users travel out of town and for the fish business specifically, I imagine more orders are placed in summer vs. winter.
 Geographic data could also be interesting.
 Zip-9 is highly predictive of income which could help separate customers who can afford to become repeated customers vs. those who are just trying the service but won't use it after an initial promotion.

 ###Data exploration
-I performed basic exploration of the datasets given. user_fulfillment_history had 10 weeks of data for all users with no missings. weekly_user_population had duplicates, so I removed those (although I didn't end up using this dataset),
+I performed basic exploration of the datasets given. user_fulfillment_history had 10 weeks of data for all users with no missings. weekly_user_population had duplicates, so I removed those (although I didn't end up using this dataset).

+###Explaination of files
+data_exploration contains some basic steps to read and examine the data format modeling_clean contains all of the modeling code and the logic to create my user history variable